|Logging in to Campus Express

 - Display: A maximum of two (2) may be purchased per academic year

-- iPad: A maximum of two (3) may be purchased per academic year
+- iPad: A maximum of three (3) may be purchased per academic year

 Eligible faculty, students, staff and Alumni may purchase one notebook computer, one desktop computer and one display per academic year (August 1-July 31).

 Products may not be purchased for further resale.
 Other policies may apply.

 Q: Will I be charged sales tax on my purchase?